oviche/oviche.github.io/_posts/2023-05-06-The analysis of ERMAC 2.0.md

      ![img]({{ '/assets/images/ermac_76.png' | relative_url }}){: .center-image }*(**Sending the installed applications to C2 server**)*

-  - Secondly, it extracts a semicolon-delimited string that contains the applications' package names, which the C2 found HTML injections for them.
+  - For the second step, it extracts a semicolon-delimited string that contains the applications' package names, which the C2 found HTML injections for them.
 Then it splits this string to the array of injections and initializes the following keys in the shared preference:
      - The keys with the names of each package name initialized with an empty string.

      - The keys with the names that result from the concatenation of each package name and string **"icon_"**, are initialized with an empty string.